ib-hussain/Multi-Agentic_Health_Assistant/README.md

 ## Installation
 #### The project has 2 branches:
-- One was built with Streamlit to a certain point and incorporates only 1 agent and a faulty UI; this branch was abandoned. <br>
+- One was built with Streamlit to a certain point and incorporates only 1 agent and a faulty UI; this branch was abandoned. <a href="https://virtualhealth.streamlit.app/">View Here</a> <br>
 - The second branch is built with Flask, HTML, CSS, and Vanilla JS.
-It has a desirable UI and incorporates the agents properly, and is built to a much better extent than the other branch.
+It has a desirable UI and incorporates the agents properly, and is built to a much better extent than the other branch. <a href="https://multi-agentic-health-assistant.onrender.com">View Here</a>

 1. **Clone the repository:**
 ```bash